akeneo/pim-docs/reference_entities/enrich_a_record_with_new_attribute_type.rst

         }
     }

-Of course, we need to register this updater to be recognized by our registry:
+We need to register this updater to be known by our registry:

 .. code-block:: yaml